apache/lucenenet/src/Lucene.Net/Util/Packed/package.md

 *   __<xref:Lucene.Net.Util.Packed.GrowableWriter>__

-    *   Same as PackedInts.Mutable but grows the number of bits per values when needed.
+    *   Same as PackedInt32s.Mutable but grows the number of bits per values when needed.

-    *   Useful to build a PackedInts.Mutable from a read-once stream of longs.
+    *   Useful to build a PackedInt32s.Mutable from a read-once stream of longs.

 *   __<xref:Lucene.Net.Util.Packed.PagedGrowableWriter>__